-Normally, permission to enrol in extra courses (beyond ★36) during Fall/Winter is not granted.
-Where a student wants to enrol in more than ★36 during Fall/Winter, a request must be submitted in writing to the Associate Dean (Undergraduate Programs) of the Faculty.
-Such a request will be considered only if the student has obtained a minimum GPA of 3.3 on a minimum of ★24 during the previous Fall/Winter period.
+Normally, permission to enrol in extra courses (beyond ★18 in Fall and Winter or ★7.5 in Spring and Summer) is not granted.
+Where a student wishes to enrol in more than the maximum allowed credits during any term, a request must be submitted to the Undergraduate Programs Office.
+Such requests will be considered only if the student has obtained a minimum GPA of 3.3 on a minimum of ★24 during the previous Fall/Winter period.

-(3) Directed Studies Courses: Students are normally allowed a maximum of two Directed Studies courses to count toward their degree program.
+(3) Directed Studies Courses: Students are normally allowed a maximum of ★6 Directed Studies courses to count toward their degree program.